amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/12-DataanalyticsLifecycle/recap_teamwork2.md

 ---

-## Day 11: Permissions, Extensions & Ask Data
+## Permissions, Extensions & Ask Data
 - What are Tableau permissions and how do they control user access?
 - What is row-level security and when is it important?
 - What are Viz Extensions and how do they extend Tableau’s functionality?